 When warranty claims are made, the funds are provided to the home owner for the work required but the home owner is not under any obligation to pay the builder, who is ultimately responsible for the claim.
 This means some builders are forced to pay for the work, while home owners retain the funds.
 We are working with the Homeowner Protection Office and provincial warranty providers to find a solution.

 Reconstruction Loan Program (2015)

 A $750 per unit reconstruction fee is required for each new dwelling unit that is in a multi-unit building constructed in the coastal climate zone.
 Reconstruction fees are used to fund the Reconstruction Loan Portfolio, but the program stopped in 2010.
-We have brought this up with HPO, the Ministry of Finance and the Minister for Small Business as to why fees are still collected for a program that is not in operation.
+We have brought this up with BC Housing, the Ministry of Finance and the Minister for Small Business as to why fees are still collected for a program that is not in operation.